 That’s been disappointing to some, but it doesn’t mean you shouldn’t invest in China.
 This is a fast-growing economy with a lot of innovation, especially in the technology and health care sectors.
 China has incredible tech companies that don’t exist anywhere else.
 And new drugs are being developed that will have a major impact on the treatment of diseases worldwide.
 So I wouldn’t count out China from an innovation and investment perspective.
 You just have to assess the situation on a company-by-company basis and adjust your price expectations accordingly.

 We’ve already discussed the FAANGs and the extent to which they led the bull market.
-I think Tesla has also joined that group.
-These are companies which have wide moats.
+These are companies with wide moats.
 They’re making a lot of money — and not just in their core business areas.
 Some have two or three other strong pillars of growth.
 And while people may argue that valuations are stretched, they are less stretched than they were a few years ago because the underlying earnings are so powerful.

 I am also excited about advancements in the health care industry.
 Most of the COVID vaccines have resulted from the mRNA technology delivery system developed about 20 years ago, and it’s finally finding its way into common drugs.
 This structure will be used to develop multiple new treatments and even cures for deadly diseases.
 It’s going to change our lives, so I’m interested in a number of companies in that space.

 Also, don’t count out Europe and some of the emerging markets.
-They've learned from the U.S. and China, and they are creating their own centres of excellence, especially in the technology sector.
+They've learned from the U.S. and China, and they are creating their own centers of excellence, especially in the technology sector.
 I see this in Canada as well.
-There are many companies such as Shopify building their own innovative platforms.
+There are many companies building their own innovative platforms.
 They have great products that they are bringing to market in the digital and meta worlds.

 As a long-term investor, I have an average holding period of about eight years, so I'm trying to build an all-weather portfolio.
 We have this incredible bull market in the U.S., and I don’t want to count it out, so my view is: I'm buying the raincoat, but I'm not putting it on yet.
 I just want to have that raincoat nearby.
 And with low interest rates, cash isn't as attractive an asset class to use on the defensive side.